How Does Chlorine Kill Bacteria: The Mechanism

 How does chlorine work against different types of bacteria?

 In general, chlorine takes time to kill bacteria.
-There are different types of chlorine that work against different types of bacteria.
+Different types of chlorine work against different types of bacteria.
 For chlorine to work, it is normally added to water as it enters a storage tank or delivery pipeline.

 A chlorine concentration will determine how fast it works against certain types of bacteria.
 Swimming pools, for instance, kill bacteria quickly because the chlorine concentration is higher than in drinking water and wastewater treatment.
 The concentration of chlorine solutions varies depending on the application.